Terraform for homelab

 macOS

 On macOS, I use homebrew to install and update software.
-Terraform can be installed by adding a tap
+Terraform was removed due to licensing changes.

 Windows